Parchis: The Documentary

 Parchis: The Documentary (Parchís: El documental) is a documentary about Parchis, a Spanish band with boys and girls who made a string of successful songs and films in the '80s, both in Spain and globally.

 The documentary was released by Netflix on July 10, 2019.

 Premise

-Parchis: The Documentary includes interviews with Yolanda, David, Tino, Gemma and Frank, as well as the group's managers.
+Parchis: The Documentary includes interviews with Yolanda, David, Tino, Oscar, Rodrigo, Gemma and Frank, as well as the group's managers.
 The film is focused on the success and downfall of the group.